maulanaady/psn/UDR/calculation_readme.md

     WHERE terminal_status NOT IN ('normal', 'minor')
     ```
     - Assigns *summary_flag* as 1 for processed records and -1 for unprocessed records.

+Results of this *tranform()* function is used to update table in Postgres and also inserted to *sec_df_duckdb_monthly* duckdb table for next batch calculation.